 Possible Debt Accumulation

 As with any credit card, there is always the risk of getting yourself into debt with a travel credit card.
-This is especially common when people open up travel credit cards and want to meet their sign-up bonus requirements, resulting in them charging purchases to their cards that they realistically cannot afford.
+This is especially common when people open up travel credit cards and want to meet their sign-up bonus requirements, resulting in them charging purchases to their cards that they really cannot afford.
 If you’re thinking about opening a travel credit card, make sure you’re confident in your ability to use it responsibly.
 This includes paying off the balance in full each month to avoid accumulating interest and other penalties, as well as making timely payments on your card.

 Many travel credit cards have low introductory interest rates for the first year or so.
 Sometimes, these rates are as low as 0%.
 While this can be a nice bonus, it’s important to be aware of what your travel credit card’s interest rate/APR will be after the introductory period.
 It is not uncommon, for example, for credit card interest rates to exceed 20% APR.
 This can quickly get you into financial trouble if you carry a balance on your credit card for even a couple of months.
-The best way to avoid falling into debt due to high-interest rates on a credit card is to make sure you’re only charging what you can comfortably afford to pay off in full with each billing cycle.
+The best way to avoid falling into debt due to high interest rates on a credit card is to make sure you’re only charging what you can comfortably afford to pay off in full with each billing cycle.

 Considerations For Choosing The Best Travel Credit Card